kvertacnik/Practical_Bioinformatics_Workshop/7_pop_gen_analyses.md

 ___

-## How to convert from VCF to STRUCTURE format
+## Extra:How to convert from VCF to STRUCTURE format

 Download our VCF file `9_merged_0miss_minDP2_100ind_5245snps.vcf`